 Walking Sandal Straps

-Finding the right straps for your travel sandals is a bit like the goldilocks effect: there’s no right fit for everyone, but there’s a right fit for you!
-Just remember that choosing thinner straps can cause them to dig once strained over all-day use.
+Finding the proper straps for your travel sandals is like the goldilocks effect: there’s no right fit for everyone, but there’s a right fit for you!
+Remember that choosing thinner straps can cause them to dig once strained over all-day use.

 Walking Sandal Soles

-More and more podiatrists agree that no one should wear flat-soled flip flops.
-Not only is it hard on your feet, but it also puts extra strain on your back, knees, hips, and overall posture.
+More and more podiatrists agree that no one should wear flat-soled flip-flops.
+It is hard on your feet but also puts extra strain on your back, knees, hips, and overall posture.

-That’s why choosing a walking sandal with some form of arch support is so crucial.
+That’s why choosing a walking sandal with some arch support is crucial.
 Luckily, manufacturers of walking sandals have seen this concern and have started producing sandals with high-quality soles that can even stand up to their boot and shoe counterparts.